mingyaulee/Blazor.BrowserExtension/CONTRIBUTING.md

 This package provides the runtime functionalities, including:
 - Importing the browser polyfill
 - Importing WebExtensions.Net and registering in dependency container
-- Handling the page reload in background
+- Handling the routing in background page and index page

 ### Blazor.BrowserExtension.Build
 This package facilitates the build process by defining and importing the build tasks, including: